Yarr/Yarr/docs/rd53b.md

 - std_thresholdscan

-## Configuration files with 1-DisplayPort Data Adapter Card
+## Quad module configuration files with 1-DisplayPort Data Adapter Card

 The DisplayPort is connected to Port A of the Ohio cars.
 Note that DisplayPort pins are connected to:

 - pins 1,3 correspond to channel 0
 - pins 4,6 to channel 1
 - pins 7,9 to channel 2